Struggling to get interviews?

 Because soft skills are personal traits, they appear empty and vague without context.
 Anyone can describe themselves as a “creative problem solver” or “people person”.

-The only way to meaningfully convey soft skills on a resume is to provide evidence in your resume introduction and work experience section.
+The only way to meaningfully include soft skills on a resume is to demonstrate how you’ve applied them in your introduction or work experience section.

 Highlighting job-relevant achievements and responsibilities that use your soft skills is a great way to outline their value to an employer.